-Step 4 : Create and export the final report
+Step 4 : Creating and export of final report

-As referred above, the user can save either the data itself or the graphs
+As mentioned above, the user can save either the data itself or the graphs

 generated into his report, by pressing the Insert to Report button (Fig. 3a, Fig. 3b and Fig. 3c).